-Abstract: With the availability of massive data sets, accurate inferences with low computational costs are the key to improving scalability.
-When the sample size and dimensionality are both large, naively applying de-biasing to derive confidence intervals can be computationally inefficient or infeasible, because the de-biasing procedure increases the computational cost by an order of magnitude compared with that of the initial penalized estimation.
-Therefore, we suggest a split and conquer approach to improve the scalability of the de-biasing procedure, and show that the length of the established confidence interval is asymptotically the same as that using all of the data.
-Moreover, we demonstrate a significant improvement in the largest split size by separating the initial estimation and the relaxed projection steps, indicating that the sample sizes needed for these two steps with statistical guarantees are different.
-We propose a refined inference procedure to address the inflation issue in the finite sample performance when the split size becomes large.
-Lastly, numerical studies demonstrate the computational advantage and theoretical guarantee of our new methodology.
+Abstract: With the availability of massive data sets, making accurate inference with low computational cost is the key to improving scalability.
+When both the sample size and the dimensionality are large, naively applying the de-biasing idea to derive confidence intervals can be computationally inefficient or infeasible as the de-biasing procedure increases the computational cost by an order of magnitude compared with the initial penalized estimation.
+Therefore, we suggest a split and conquer approach to ameliorate the scalability in the de-biasing procedure and show that the length of the established confidence interval is asymptotically the same as that using the data all at once.
+Moreover, a significant improvement in the largest split size is demonstrated by separating the initial estimation and the relaxed projection steps, which reveals that the sample sizes needed for these two steps with statistical guarantees are different.
+Last but not least, a refined inference procedure is proposed to address the inflation issue in finite sample performances when the split size indeed gets large.
+Both computational advantage and theoretical guarantee of our new methodology are evidenced by numerical studies.

-Key words and phrases: Big data, confidence intervals, de-biased estimator, divide and conquer, large split sizes, scalability.
+Key words and phrases: Big data, Confidence intervals; Scalability, De-biased estimator, Divide and conquer, Large split sizes.